zavolanlab/mirflowz/README.md

 > (recommended in almost all cases), ask your systems administrator about
 > Singularity.

-Only if you are a developer, you must further update the conda environment using the `environment.dev.yml` with the command below.
+If you would like to contribute to _MIRFLOWZ_ development, you may find it useful to further update your environment with the development dependencies:

 ```bash
 conda env update -f environment.dev.yml